isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 one day mean we can welcome the new year in style on Mars or another planet in the future.</p>
 <p>In 1976, NASA's Laser Geodynamics Satellite (LAGEOS) launched, a 408-kg
-satellite with "no sensors, electronics, [nor] moving parts" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>), "a brass core surrounded by an aluminum shell that's covered in 426 retroreflectors" that closely resembled a "giant disco ball" (<a href="https://www.space.com/32981-nasa-disco-ball-satellite-still-in-space.html" rel="noopener nofollow" target="_blank">Space.com</a>).</p>
+satellite with "no sensors, electronics, [nor] moving parts" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).
+This unwieldy "brass core surrounded by an aluminum shell that's covered in 426 retroreflectors" closely resembled a "giant disco ball" (<a href="https://www.space.com/32981-nasa-disco-ball-satellite-still-in-space.html" rel="noopener nofollow" target="_blank">Space.com</a>).</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Image Credit: NASA/MSFC" src="/images/lageos.png">
 </div>